Carbide Create User Guide

-Define the stock size by inputing the actual size of your raw material or a known size for your design.
-Units entered here can be inches or millimeters, and are defined at the bottom of the job setup screen.
+Define the stock size by inputting the actual size of your raw material or a known size for your design.
+Units entered here can be inches or millimeters, and are selected at the bottom of the job setup screen.

 Stock Thickness defines how thick your material is.
 Utilize best practice by actually measuring your material and entering the actual value measured.

 Set the Z-zero location by selecting ‘Top’ or ‘Bottom’ from the dropdown menu found in the Stock Thickness pane.
 Unless you have a specific reason, or know what you’re doing, always set Z-zero to the top of the material.

 Set the starting point of your job by selecting from the dropdown menu in the toolpath zero section.
 Note the zero point of your job will be represented by the red/white circle shown here in the bottom left corner.

 Set the machine and material by using the dropdown boxes.
 Selecting the appropriate material will allow Carbide Create to produce accurate speeds and feeds.
 Selecting the correct machine will define how large of a piece you can design, along with setting the automatic feeds and speeds correctly.

 The retract height text box defines how high above the material the machine will retract in between toolpaths.
 If you have clamps or a special case where more (or less) retraction is required, enter that value here.

 From here you can change the grid size and have the option of importing a graphic as the background.